Custom Web Software Development

 .stringFormat

-For RGBA_Color Objects, CMYK_Color Objects, & ColorWheel_Color Objects (HSL, HSV, HSB, HCG, and HWB) this String value may define a custom output format by the default .toString() method.
+For all supplied “color Arrays” (the …A_Arrays) (and their “Color Object” children – the …A_Colors), this String value may define a custom output format used by the default .toString() method of the …A_Arrays (and their children).
 Note you may also pass a format-string that follows these same rules directly to the .toString() method and it will take precedence over the rules found in this default format.
-It has no formatting rules other than values found in the beginning of the format-string override conflicting values later in the format-string.
+These format-String values have no formatting rules themselves other than values found in the beginning of the format-string override conflicting values later in the format-string.
 The format-string may contain anything, but the values shown below have meaning.
 Note the formatting style examples are shown for the RGB color-space, others are similar:

 output formatting style: